Access a Mendix Model Using Web API

 • snippets

-You can include these components using syntax as shown below, which includes pages and domain models.
+You can include these components using the syntax shown below, which includes pages and domain models.

-In the following example, it is assumed you obtained the studioPro object by calling the factory function getStudioProApi.
+In the following example, the studioPro object is obtained by calling the factory function getStudioProApi.

 const studioPro = getStudioProApi(componentContext);